OpenEMR

 Step-by-Step Installation

-3. Create a new database for OpenEMR and grant the necessary permissions.
+3. Create a new database and user for OpenEMR in your database management system.

-5. Run the installation script to complete the installation.
+5. Run the OpenEMR installation script to set up the system.

 How to Export DICOM from OpenEMR